laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 3. Testing strategies used.
 You should answer the following questions.
    1. What kinds of tests did you write?
 Why?
    2. What percentage of time/effort was allocated to each kind of test?
-   5. What recommendations would you give to help increase quality?
-   6. What parts of the code need to be cleaned up?
-   7. What kinds of things did you discover in exploratory testing?
+   3. What kinds of things did you discover in exploratory testing?
-   8 If you developed a manual testing plan, include it here.
+   4. If you developed a manual testing plan, include it here.

 ## Program Functionality